17 Cool and Useful Things to 3D Print Around Your Home

 You can 3D print a hanger that is not only created to your specific specifications but something that looks cool for your home.

 Pen and Pencil Holder

 It is time to upgrade your pen and pencil holder game.
-By 3D printing a Pen and Pencil Holder, you can control how it looks, the size and overall design.
-Get organized with your own 3D printed creation.
+By 3D printing a Pen and Pencil Holder, you can control how it looks, its size, and its overall design.
+Get organized with your own 3D-printed creation.

 Stackable Hex Drawers